-An even more important problem is that one would like to use the assays to calibrate the perceived pain level, and maybe even reductions in such levels due to effects of analgesic drugs, or mutations in the nociceptive pathways.
+Solving the grand goal of quantifying the stimulus-behavior relation in the context of pain studies would allow one to use the assays to calibrate the perceived noxious stimulus level, and maybe even reductions in such levels due to analgesic-like effects of drugs, or mutations in the nociceptive pathways.
 At the same time, drugs or mutations can affect the motor response, rather than the nociception per se.
-Thus traditional pain assays mentioned above may convolve the perceived pain reduction, if any, with behavioral changes.
-For example, a mutant defective for turning behavior will register a strong reduction in the turning rate, but it would be a mistake to interpret this as a reduction in the pain perception.
-Such concerns are very real, as is illustrated by a known fact that opiods can cause large behavioral changes, and thus they have effects beyond analgesic ones [23].
-To attribute a behavioral response difference to reduced nociception and not to motor changes, the response must be stereotyped and reflexive, which is often the case [7].
-Further, only the response amplitude or frequency, but not the detailed temporal structure, should change in response to a drug or a mutation.
-Establishing the stability of the stereotypic response pattern requires analysis of the entire response behavior, rather than of its few selected features, as is done by most behavioral assays.
+Thus traditional pain assays mentioned above may convolve the perceived noxious stimulus reduction, if any, with behavioral changes.
+For example, a mutant defective for turning behavior will register a strong reduction in the turning rate, but it would be a mistake to interpret this as a reduction in nociception.
+Such concerns are very real, as is illustrated by a known fact that opioids can cause large behavioral changes [22].
+To attribute a behavioral response difference to reduced nociception and not to motor changes, the response must be stereotyped and reflexive, which is often the case [6].
+Further, only the response to a drug or a mutation.
+Establishing the stability of the stereotypic response pattern requires solving the grand goal: analysis of the entire stimulus-triggered response behavior, rather than of its few selected features, as is done by most behavioral assays.

-In this work, we address these issues in the context of the nematode C. elegans, developing it further as an animal model system for nociception research.
+In this work, we address these issues in the context of the nematode C. elegans, solving the grand goal in the context of its heat-evoked escape behavior, and hence developing the worm further as an animal model system for nociception research.
 The worm is a great model organism for such studies for a number of reasons.
-First, the behavioral dynamics of freely moving C. elegans is intrinsically low dimensional [24].
+First, the behavioral dynamics of freely moving C. elegans is intrinsically low dimensional [23].
 This makes quantification of its behavioral response relatively straightforward, providing an opportunity to use the entire motile behavior as a basis for assays.
-Second, the worms show a noxious response to a wide range of sensations including certain types of chemical [25, 26], mechanical [27, 28], and thermal [29, 30] stimuli, and such nociceptive response is different from and is transduced independently of the related taxis behaviors [31, 32, 33, 34].
-Third, at the molecular level, many details of thermal nociception in the worm may be similar to vertebrate animals [4].
+Second, the worms show a noxious response to a wide range of sensations including certain types of chemical [24, 25], mechanical [26, 27], and thermal [28, 29] stimuli, and such a nociceptive response is different from and is transduced independently of the related taxis behaviors [30-34].
+Third, at the molecular level, many details of heat nociception in the worm may be similar to vertebrate animals [3].
 Fourth, there are powerful genetic and optical tools to reveal mechanisms of nociception in C. elegans.
-Finally, the low cost, small size, and absence of ethical constraints make the animal amenable to large scale pharmacological screens for new analgesics [35].
+Finally, the low cost, small size, and absence of ethical constraints make the animal amenable to large scale pharmacological screens for new human analgesics [35].

-We present combined experimental and modeling studies that show that the entire temporal behavioral profile during the thermal nociceptive response in C. elegans is highly stereotypical, with the frequency of the escape response and the amplitude of the escape velocity profile scaling with the stimulus level.
-By verifying the ability of the behavioral template to capture the response following a nociceptive stimulus, the model we develop distinguishes changes in nociception from changes to the motor program.
-When a change is attributed to nociception, the model can infer the reduction in the perceived thermal nociception level following pharmacological or genetic treatments from the behavior of an individual worm.
-This quantification requires only a handful of worms (about 60) to show statistically significant nociception reduction for a common analgesic, and its statistical power quickly improves with an increasing number of subjects.
+We present combined experimental and modeling studies that show that the entire temporal behavioral profile during the heat-evoked escape response in C. elegans is highly stereotypical, with the frequency of the escape response and the amplitude of the escape velocity profile scaling with the stimulus level.
+By verifying the ability of the behavioral template to capture the response following a heat stimulus, the model we develop distinguishes changes in the sensory system from changes to the motor program.
+When a change is attributed to the sensory system, the model can infer the reduction in the perceived heat stimulus level following pharmacological or genetic treatments from the behavior of an individual worm.
+This quantification requires only about 60 worms to show statistically significant perceived stimulus reduction for a common human analgesic, and its statistical power quickly improves with an increasing number of subjects.